 Please help us move the Forest2Farm practices forward.
 Forest2Farm will give particular emphasis to supporting demonstrations and education for farmers, forestry personnel, educators, and policy makers regarding how a Forest2Farm approach can benefit forests, food production, soil health, water conservation, water purity, and the climate.
 Forest2Farm will also monitor progress and benefits from Forest2Farm practices.

-Please contact R Jerry Adams, PhD (firstname.lastname@example.org) for details.
+Please contact R Jerry Adams, PhD (email@example.com) for details.
 Please make a donation to this mission.
-Donations are not tax deductible.
+Donations ARE tax deductible.

 Below is a search engine for Forest2Farm topics and a directory.